Azure-Samples/azure-openai-rag-workshop/docs/sections/ai-search/08-website.md

 <div class="info" data-title="Skip notice">

-> If you want to skip the Chat website implementation and jump directly to the next section, run this command in the terminal **at the root of the project** to get the completed code directly: `curl -fsSL https://github.com/Azure-Samples/azure-openai-rag-workshop/releases/download/latest/frontend.tar.gz | tar -xvz`
+> If you want to skip the Chat website implementation and jump directly to the next section, run this command in the terminal **at the root of the project** to get the completed code directly:
+> ```bash
+> curl -fsSL https://github.com/Azure-Samples/azure-openai-rag-workshop/releases/download/latest/frontend.tar.gz | tar -xvz
+> ```

 <div>